rtdists/fddm/README.md

 For fitting, we need a simple likelihood function; here we will use a straightforward sum of densities of the study responses and associated response times.
-A detailed explanation of the log-likelihood function is provided in the [Example Vignette](example.html#ex-ll-fun).
+A detailed explanation of the log-likelihood function is provided in the Example Vignette (`vignette("example", package = "fddm")`).
 Note that this likelihood function returns the negative log-likelihood as we can simply minimize this function to get the maximum likelihood estimate.

 ``` r
 ll_fun <- function(pars, rt, resp, truth) {